Infinity Tour: Background

 Sales for the album and the band's stature began to grow upon the beginning of the tour on January 20, 1978.
-Throughout March and April, the band would tour with both hard rock bands Van Halen and Montrose.
+Throughout March and April, the band would tour with both hard rock bands Van Halen and Ronnie Montrose who was touring with his first solo instrumental album, Open Fire.
 Steve Perry remembered: "Van Halen was the opening act for the tour, they were a brand new band back then.
 We were doing 3,000-seat auditoriums and they were killing us every night.
 It was eye-opening.
 We were keeping up with them, but they were certainly making us be a better band.
 They were so musically simple."
 Tom Broderick, a sound mixer for Van Halen recalled that the members of Journey were off-put by Van Halen's meteoric performances on tour with them and began to undermine them by sabotaging the PA.

 The members of Journey would eventually end up meeting Montrose's drummer, Steve Smith, which released reports that there was tensions between Aynsley Dunbar and the band due to the change in music direction from the jazz fusion sound.
 Aynsley was also noted to have started playing erratically and talking derogatorily about the other members of Journey according to the band's manager Herbie Herbert.
 Reflecting on the tensions between Dunbar and the band, Neal Schon commented: "We would talk about it, and he'd say he'd be willing to simplify things.
 But we'd get out there, and after five shows he wasn't doing that at all."

 The band would fly over to Europe to perform at the Pinkpop Festival in Holland.
 Critics who had watched the performance criticized the unfamiliar stage equipment, and called the performance 'shallow', commenting that Steve Perry's vocals were barely audible, and Aynsley's drum solo was 'clumsy' and 'boring'.
 Following the show in the Netherlands, the band embarked on a three-month tour, where they performed as headliners for the first time.
 As part of an artist development program by Columbia Records, the band would later perform a free concert to 33,000 fans at the performing arts center in Saratoga Springs on June 9.

 The tour ended on September 2, 1978, which was the last time Aynsley Dunbar performed with the band.
 Montrose's drummer, Steve Smith, joined the band following Dunbar's departure.
 His first performance with Journey was in November at Super Jam II.
 The band later finished the year with a hometown gig on New Year's Eve with Blondie and Stoneground as supporting acts.
-It is one of their most successful tours to date, with notable performances like the show in Chicago with The Rolling Stones, the 1978 World Series of Rock Festival with Emerson, Lake & Palmer and Foreigner, and the show in California with Ted Nugent and AC/DC.
+It is one of their most successful tours to date, with notable performances like the show in Chicago with The Rolling Stones, the 1978 World Series of Rock Festival with Electric Light Orchestra and Foreigner, and the show in California with Ted Nugent and AC/DC.